How do I apply?

 Does my undergraduate coursework meet the admission requirements?

-The Master of Science in Mental Health Counseling is intended for those students who want to attain the highest-level master’s degree in the field.
-It is the first 60-credit degree in counseling made available in New Jersey, and is CACREP accredited for a master’s degree in mental health counseling.
+The Master of Science in Clinical Mental Health Counseling is intended for those students who want to attain the highest-level master’s degree in the field.
+It was the first 60-credit degree in counseling made available in New Jersey, and is CACREP accredited for a master’s degree in clinical mental health counseling.
 The degree meets all of the educational requirements for the licensed professional counselor (LPC) license in New Jersey, and similarly it is the best choice for students who may plan to move to another state to obtain their LPC license.

 Return to FAQ Menu